 MARINE PARK, VISITOR CENTRE (PUBLIC BEACH) AL-YAMANIA BEACH

-It is Marine Park Beach, which stretches over 7 kilometers and has 11 distinctive diving sites, and it is the only public beach in South Beach, Aqaba.
+It is Marine Park Beach, which stretches over 7 kilometers and has 11 distinctive diving sites, and it is the only public aqaba beaches in South Beach, Aqaba.
 There are also a ton of other things to do here, such the family-friendly Visitor Center where kids can receive a hands-on introduction to some of Aqaba’s rich marine species.

 There are restrooms and showers on site (JD 0.50), and there is also a little market to visit and a restaurant serving delectable, fresh local food.
 Weekends and holidays in the busy season might see a minor increase in crowding at this wonderful beach.
 Do you desire greater privacy?
-There are other private beaches a short distance offshore that offer a tranquil and restful ambiance all year long.
+There are other private beach Aqaba a short distance offshore that offer a tranquil and restful ambiance all year long.

 BERENICE BEACH CLUB